 Rebates are a great way to earn cash back after purchasing a hybrid water heater.
 It is important to note that for a rebate, you must first purchase the unit, then apply for the rebate.

 The rebates range in amount from $50 to $550 depending on location and unit.
 You can search by unit and location to estimate the rebate you will get here.
 This rebate applies to both residential and commercial properties.

 Bradford White is another major hybrid water heater manufacturer that has hefty rebates.
 They have a great search feature to filter by location and rebates average about $300.
 They also have benefits for using a certified Bradford White installer that is also based on unit and location.
 This rebate applies to both residential and commercial properties.

 This rebate is not company-specific but based on the UEF of a hybrid water heater unit.
 The rebate is worth $400 and applies to hybrid water heaters that have a UEF of 3.0 or higher.
-It is important to note that any of the units that this rebate applies to should also qualify for the $300 tax credit, which only requires a minimum UEF of 2.2.
+It is important to note that any of the units that this rebate applies to should also qualify for the tax credit, which only requires a minimum UEF of 2.2.

 This rebate is available by state and will depend on where you live.
 It only applies to residential properties.
 The rebate amount may also change slightly depending on location.
 It does require that the appliance be purchased by a qualifying company or distributor.

-The United States Energy Information Administration offers a lot of invaluable information for each state.
+The US Energy Information Administration offers a lot of invaluable information for each state.
 This includes different links to energy websites for each state.
-You can also simply search online for the EnergyStar rebate and the name of your state.
+You can also simply search online for the Energy Star rebate and the name of your state.

 This depends a lot on where you live and can include the date purchased, who it is purchased from, who installs it, the type of property it is installed on, and the energy efficiency of the unit.

 Even though there is likely a good amount of research that will go into determining the water heater you should purchase, it will be a great addition to your home.
-The time spent researching could pay off in hundreds of dollars in tax credits and rebates.
+The time spent researching could pay off in thousands of dollars in tax credits and rebates.